lydiabower/blog/_posts/2017-10-30-how-much-can-i-borrow-for-my-mortgage.md

 Lenders also take into account your credit history.
 They’ll want to see evidence that you’re trustworthy and have a history of repaying borrowed cash.
 Whatever your salary, having a good credit score will put you in a better position to borrow more for your mortgage.

 ## Online mortgage calculator
-Online mortgage calculators can give you an estimate of the amount you’ll be able to borrow and are a helpful starting point.
+Online mortgage calculators [like this one](https://apply.trussle.com/affordability-calculator) can give you an estimate of the amount you’ll be able to borrow and are a helpful starting point.
 Because these calculators don’t take into account any of the affordability criteria you’ll be checked against, you shouldn’t take the amount you’re shown as a guarantee.

 ## See what you could afford with a Mortgage in Principle
 It’s a good idea to get a Mortgage in Principle before you start your search for a new home so you know your budget.
 Find out [how to get a Mortgage in Principle with Trussle](https://trussle.com/blog/how-to-get-a-mortgage-in-principle-with-trussle).